Vladson12/nodejs2022Q4-service/README.md

 After starting the app on port (4000 as default) you can use project's OpenAPI documentation in your browser here: http://localhost:4000/api/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.
+You can also connect to database using settings and credentials in .env file.